 What is it?

-Education, Health and Care Plan (EHC Plan) – is the plan and assessment that will replace the current statutory special educational needs assessment and statement.
+This is the plan and assessment that has replaced the statutory special educational needs assessment and statement.

 This means that the education, health and care services will work together with the family to agree a straightforward plan for child’s development from birth to 25 years of age.